hajicj/FEL-NLP-IR_2016/README.md

 `tutorial/tutorial.ipynb`

 Fire up Jupyter and go through the tutorial to learn the basics.
-It should take about 15 minutes.
+It should take about 20 minutes.
+If you do not have Jupyter, you can read the HTML version (`tutorial/tutorial.html`).

 Note that we assume you have already downloaded the assignment `*.tgz` package that contains the evaluation script.
 Although the `tutorial/tutorial-assignment` directory copies the structure